Unity-Technologies/ml-agents/docs/Training-PPO.md

 `sequence_length` corresponds to the length of the sequences of experience passed through the network during training.
-This should be long enough to capture whatever information your Agent might need to remember over time.
-For example, if your Agent needs to remember the velocity of objects, then this can be a small value.
-If your Agent needs to remember a piece of information given only once at the beginning of an episode, then this should be a larger value.
+This should be long enough to capture whatever information your agent might need to remember over time.
+For example, if your agent needs to remember the velocity of objects, then this can be a small value.
+If your agent needs to remember a piece of information given only once at the beginning of an episode, then this should be a larger value.

 Typical Range: `4` - `128`